Just a bit about me…

 This is Boney, our little Soft-wire haired Dachshund.
 She is very camera-shy so you won't see too many photos of her.

 Hula is an important part of my life: I dance with Halau Hula O Laniola.
-Playing Guitar Hero and Just Dance are fun games that my students and I play before and after school (or, at lunch!).
-Never one to just relax, I am always working on something: designing business cards and websites for friends and family, reading, crocheting, sewing...
+Playing Guitar Hero and Just Dance are fun games that my students and I play during lunch.
+Never one to just relax, I am always working on something: working on graphics design, reading, crocheting, sewing...
 One of my all-time favorite down-time hobbies is reading.
-In fact, I encourage my students to read and have a number of current books available for students to check out!
+I encourage my students to read and have a great classroom library!

 Here is a darling little Painted Lady (Vanessa cardui) butterfly